Ridge High School: Extracurricular activities

 The Ridge High School Forensics Team (speech and debate) has had numerous national champions.
 They have won the New Jersey state tournament every year from 2001 to 2025 (except for 2020, when it was cancelled due to the COVID-19 pandemic).

 The Ridge Marching Band competes in the Fall season in the USBands and the New Jersey Marching Band Directors Association (NJMBDA) circuits.
 The marching band won its first NJ state championship in Group IIIA in 2015 with their program "Ridge in the City."
 The Marching Band placed 6th and 5th at USBands National Championships in 2012 and 2011, respectively.
 In 2012, despite being ranked 2nd going into National Championships, the band was unable to compete due to the damage in Basking Ridge from Hurricane Sandy.
 Prior to the creation of the USBands National Championships, the band placed 2nd at the USSBA Northern States Championships in 2005 and 2009, 3rd in 2008, and place in 2007.
 The now inactive Winter Guard has finished as high as 3rd in MAIN championships.
 Although the program no longer exists, the Indoor Percussion Ensemble placed 2nd at USBands Indoor Championships with its inaugural program in 2013 and won its first USBands Winter Standstill Percussion title in 2015.
 The marching band placed 2nd at the USBands National Championships in 2016, as well as winning caption awards for best overall effect and best percussion.
 The band has enjoyed many successes over recent years, most notably placing 1st in the USBands Yamaha Cup at MetLife Stadium in 2021 where they also swept all the caption awards.
 Despite performing in a torrential downpour, the band claimed 3rd place in Group IIA at the NJMBDA State Championships in 2023.

 Administration

-The school's principal is Russel Lazovick.
-Core members of the school's administration include the three assistant principals.
+Cheryl Howarth is the school's principal as of the 2026-27 school year.
+Core members of the school's administration include four assistant principals.